The 2018 Maryland political winners and losers presented by A Miner Detail.

-The rural Western Maryland county is engulfed with corruption and crippling mismanagement.
+The rural Western Maryland county is on fire with corruption and crippling mismanagement.

 County employees’ morale is at an all-time low, exacerbated by, employees say, senior county officials’ – the county’s administrator, HR director, and chief operating officer – extreme paranoia and ongoing verbal abuse.

 Additionally, the putrid stench leftover from a former commissioner’s misdeeds during a South Korean business development trip and the subsequent investigations in its aftermath has left county residents feeling less than confident.

 While county residents had an opportunity to dramatically alter its five-member commissioner board in the November election, instead, voters opted to re-elect an all-white, all-male, all-Republican group, including the former commissioners’ president, who this summer was credibly accused of domestic violence against his soon-to-be ex-wife.

 Some things never change.

 The far-left and the far-right in Maryland politics, both of whom share a mutual disdain for moderation and pragmatism, were utterly defeated in this Maryland political cycle.

-Trumpian ideology and the inflexible Our Revolution crew were categorically rebuked by Maryland voters.
+Maryland voters categorically rebuked Trumpian ideology and the inflexible Our Revolution crew.

 Nonetheless, the polarizing extremes of both parties still grumble incessantly on social media with the comfort of self-containment, all operating well within their limited political bubbles.